artyom-beilis/skyhopper/README.md

     - In "Small Screen Mode" only: Field of view - modify with `+`, `-` to adjust
     - Maximal star magnitude to display/align on - adjust with `+`, `-` controls
     - Maximal apparent magnitude of DSO objects to be displayed - modify with `+`, `-` controls
+    - Font size increase option to allow bigger fonts if needed
     - Watch List selection and editing
     - Search target by name field
     - Allow alignment using any DSO object.
 Use with care since it is hard to define a center of big DSO object like open cluster.